 - Salt, large flakes like Kosher salt are best

-Pretzels are not made at home very often, because their secret taste is due to them being dipped in lye before baking.
-Lye, or caustic soda burns skin and eyes and gloves and safety glasses are recommended when making this pretzel recipe.
+Soft pretzels are not made at home very often, because their secret taste is due to them being dipped in lye before baking.
+Lye, or caustic soda burns skin and eyes and gloves and safety glasses are recommended when making this recipe.
 Not recommended for baking with children.

 USE EXTREME CAUTION: Lye is caustic and a 3% solution is considered corrosive.
 Always use gloves and safety glasses.
 Wearing long sleeves, pants and close-toed shoes is recommended.